-Choose "Advanced Setup→Firewall" menu, and you will see the next screen (shown in Figure 4-15).
+Choose "Advanced Setup→Firewall" menu, and you will see the next screen (shown in Figure 4-19).

-- Firewall: Select this option can automatically detect and block Denial of Service (DoS) attacks, such as Ping of Death, SYN Flood, Port Scan and Land Attack. - > SPI: If you enable SPI, all traffics initiated from WAN would be blocked, including DMZ, Virtual Server, and ACL WAN side.
+- Firewall: If you enable Firewall, the modem can automatically detect and block Denial of Service (DoS) attacks, such as Ping of Death, SYN Flood, Port Scan and Land Attack. - > SPI: If you enable SPI, all traffics initiated from WAN would be blocked, including DMZ, Virtual Server, and ACL WAN side.